Dice-Sensei/spselit-vcs/03-BasicCommands.md

 ### git status

-This command will show status of repository.
+This command will show status of _repository_.

 TODO: how to read status